Frequently Asked Questions

 Q: What are the benefits of home technology systems and home automation?

-Most consumers who seek out integrated home technology solutions view these systems as a way to save time and spend more quality time with their families.
+Most consumers who seek out integrated home technology solutions view these systems as a way to save time and spend more quality time with their families, or add robust security to their home.
 Most customers invest in home electronic systems for the benefits, not for the sake of owning technology.